marcduiker/marcduiker.github.io/_posts/2015-10-31-ruling-the-continuous-integration-seas-with-sitecore-ship-part-2.md

 <img class="u-max-full-width" src="{{ site.url }}/assets/2015/10/31/postman_curl.png" alt="Postman cURL code">

 However the cURL script in the screenshot above contains a lot of unncessesary statements and actually gives errors.
-I've found that this is the minimal cURL syntax which works:
+I've found that this is the minimal cURL syntax which works for me:

 `curl -F "path=@<path to update or zip package>" 'http://<website>/services/package/install/fileupload'`